 Hospitals & GP

 There are two hospitals in Sorong and a number of GPs.
-If you need to see an ENT Doctor we recommend Dr Titus in Rufei who speaks good English and specialises in ‘telinga’ (ears).
-Ear infections are a common snorkel and diving ailment in Raja Ampat, so this could be helpful to know.
+If you need to see an ENT Doctor we recommend Dr Titus at the Apotek Videta in Rufei or Dr Tumpal at the Herlina Hospital both of which speak good English and specialise in ‘telinga’ (ears).
+Ear infections are a common snorkel and diving ailment in Raja Ampat.

 There aren’t any amenities at Sorong Harbour except for a few small food stalls to buy snacks and drinks.
 Be prepared to pay for your ferry ticket with cash and ask about the cheapest ferry options available, as there is more than one that will take you to Waisai and beyond.
 There are always taxis and ojeks ready and waiting.